PulseHabour/NativeViewer/README.md

 The project has been organized into separate modules for better maintainability:

 - `NV-Utils.py`: Core functionality for working with native functions.
-- `NV-UI.py`: PyQt-based user interface for a more interactive experience.
+- `NV-UI.py`: PyQt-based user interface for a more interactive experience. - Vibe coded with Claude 3.7/4 :)

 ### Features